Last Updated on May 12, 2022 by

 There are regional variances.
 The kaffiyeh is secured by a rope circle known as an igal.
 Under the kaffiyeh, a skullcap is sometimes worn.

-The kaffiyeh is nearly generally made of white cotton cloth, but several versions have a checkered pattern embroidered onto them in red or black.
+The kaffiyeh is generally made of white cotton cloth, but several versions have a checkered pattern embroidered onto them in red or black.

 - Igal: The Igal is a cord-based device attached around the kaffiyeh to keep it in place.
 A black cord is frequently tightly wound around a core of goat wool or bunched fabric.